antonmi/job_reactor/README.markdown

 How it works
 ------------
-1. You run JobReactor in your application initializer:
+1. You run JobReactor in your application initializer.
 ``` ruby
 JR.run do
   JR.start_distributor('localhost', 5000)